Autosomal dominant nocturnal frontal lobe epilepsy

-Autosomal dominant nocturnal frontal lobe epilepsy is an epileptic disorder that causes frequent violent seizures during sleep.
+Autosomal dominant nocturnal frontal lobe epilepsy (ADNFLE) is an epileptic disorder that causes frequent violent seizures during sleep.
 These seizures often involve complex motor movements, such as hand clenching, arm raising/lowering, and knee bending.
 Vocalizations such as shouting, moaning, or crying are also common.
 ADNFLE is often misdiagnosed as nightmares.
 Attacks often occur in clusters and typically first manifest in childhood.
 There are four known loci for ADNFLE, three with known causative genes.
 These genes, CHRNA4, CHRNB2, and CHRNA2, encode various nicotinic acetylcholine receptor α and β subunits.

 Signs and symptoms

-ADNFLE is a partial epilepsy disorder characterized by brief violent seizures during sleep.
-Seizures are complex, consisting of arm and leg movements, fist clenching, and vocalizations such as yelling and moaning.
-These seizures often occur in clusters and can first manifest in childhood.
-Diagnosis is often initially incorrectly made as nightmares, night terrors, parasomnias and various psychiatric disorders.

 Causes

 While not well understood, it is believed that malfunction in thalamocortical loops plays a vital role in ADNFLE.
 The reasons for this belief are threefold.
 Firstly, thalamocortical loops are important in sleep and the frontal cortex is the origin of ADNFLE seizures.
 Secondly, both the thalamus and cortex receive cholinergic inputs and acetylcholine receptor subunits comprise the three known causative genes for ADNFLE.
 Thirdly, K-complex are almost invariably present at the start of seizures.

-It is thought that epilepsy is caused because these receptor subunits are expressed presynaptically by neurons that release the inhibitory transmitter GABA.
-Therefore, the mutation in the α4 subunit could lead to reduced GABA release, causing hyperexcitability.